DDRRAKKENN/DDRRAKKENN/README.md

 - 👯 I like to collaborate on every people who wants to know more in this informatic world!!!
 - 📫 How to find me: https://www.linkedin.com/in/jorge-ignacio-lara-ceballos/
 - ⚡ Fun fact: I love my dog "APOLO"...and yes, his name is for the NASA missions!!! :)
-- 💬 You can find my CVs in Spanish and English in the repository called "CV".
+- 💬 You can find my CVs in Spanish and English in the repository called "CV" -> HERE! https://github.com/DDRRAKKENN/CV/tree/main.